 When it comes to the type of food truck you can run, the options are endless.
 You can opt for pizza, barbeque, sliders, tacos, grilled cheese…the list goes on.

 So, how do you choose the perfect food truck type?
 Your market research will steer you toward the right direction.
-If you discover that there are plenty of grilled cheese food trucks in your local area but not enough trucks with ethnic cuisine, you’ll know what you need to do.
+If you discover that there are plenty of grilled cheese food trucks in your area but not enough pizza food trucks, you’ll know what to focus on.
 Try to choose a food truck that not only allows for less competition but is also affordable and suits your personal interests.

 You’ll need a variety of supplies to open and operate your mobile food business.
-Rather than just buying things whenever you see them or feel like it, make a list of what you need.
-Your list will likely include disposable gloves, aluminum foil, containers, dishes, utensils, cleaning supplies, and safety supplies.
+Rather than just buying things whenever you see them, make a list of what you need.
+Your list will likely include items such as:

 Not all food trucks are created equal.
 Believe it or not, food trucks range in price from $50,000 to $250,000.
 In addition, you can buy them new or used.
 While new trucks can be customized to meet your particular needs, they’re expensive.